AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex2.md

 ![demo](./images/ex3/11.png)

-Once the query has finished running, you'll see the below output in the ``Query results``.
+Once the query has finished running, you'll see the below output in the **Query results**.

 ![demo](./images/ex3/12.png)

-## Exercise 16.2.3 – Save the results of your BigQuery SQL query
+## 16.2.3 – Save the results of your BigQuery SQL query

-The next step is to save the output of your query by clicking the ``SAVE RESULTS``-button.
+The next step is to save the output of your query by clicking the **SAVE RESULTS**-button.

 ![demo](./images/ex3/13.png)

-As the location for your output, select ``BigQuery table``.
+As the location for your output, select **BigQuery table**.

 ![demo](./images/ex3/14.png)

-You'll then see a new popup, where your ``Project Name`` and ``Dataset Name`` are pre-populated.
+You'll then see a new popup, where your **Project Name** and **Dataset Name** are pre-populated.
 The dataset name should be the dataset that you created in the beginning of this exercise, with this naming convention:

 | Naming         | Example |
 | ----------------- | ------------- |